 2. IAMS Proactive Health Large Breed Dry Dog Food

-- High-quality chicken protein helps maintain strong muscles
+- High-quality chicken and egg protein maintain strong muscles

-- Tailored fiber blend aids digestion and nutrient absorption
+- Natural fiber and prebiotics aid digestion and nutrient absorption

 - Supports joint health